Case study, SmartSubs, Freelance, 2024

 1 Define: stakeholder sessions, problem framing, KPIs Client, stakeholders

-2–3 Research: surveys, one-on-one interviews, competitive analysis End users
+2–3 Research: surveys, one-to-one interviews, competitive analysis End users

 4 Analysis: personas, user flows, sitemap, affinity mapping Solo